Travel to Botswana: A Land of Enchanting Contrasts - Somak Luxury Travel

 Checklist for Your Botswana Adventure:

-• Book Your Safari: Botswana offers a variety of safari experiences, from luxurious lodges to camping adventures.
+• Book Your Safari: Botswana offers a variety of safari experiences, from luxurious lodges to more rustic camps.
 Speak to your Somak Luxury Travel reservations consultant to book your preferred safari well in advance, especially during peak season.

 • Pack for the Season: Depending on the season you visit, pack comfortable clothing suitable for warm to hot temperatures.
 Lightweight, breathable clothing is ideal, along with a hat, sunglasses, and sunscreen.
-For the winter months, consider packing a light jacket for evenings.
+For the winter months, consider packing a jacket for evenings when it can get cold.
+Most camps do offer a laundry service.

 • Binoculars & Camera: Capture the magic of Botswana’s wildlife with a good pair of binoculars and a camera with a telephoto lens.